iamkirankumaryadav/Python/Data Types.md

 ```

 ### `Ordered`
-- Order of the items remains same as passed at the time of creating list.
+- Order of the items remains same as passed at the time of defining collection (List, Tuple)

 ### `Subscriptable`
 - Elements inside the collections can be `accessed` and `modified` with the help of index positions.